caravelo/beercruit/README.md

 # How it works
 ## 1. Find an open slot
 Search through Beercruit Repo an open slot.
-Meetups are open to anyone, but we want to make them meaningful for both parties.
+Meetups are open to everyone, but we want to make them meaningful for both parties.
 There will be a maximum number of attendees (as well as a minimum) and among all the requests received, we will priortize by request date.

 ## 2. Complete your application
 Once you’ve found an open meetup that suits you well, just create a file with the following information: